altermo/ultimate-autopair.nvim/README.md

 ###### :exclamation: Ultimate-autopair is _alpha_ software.
-Some things may change and some things may break.
+Some things may change, and some things may break.
 Documentation may sometimes be inaccurate.
 # Ultimate-autopair.nvim 0.3.1
 Ultimate-autopair plugin aims to have <u style="color: red">**all possible features**</u> that an auto-pairing plugin needs.

 Requires neovim 0.7
 ## Summary
-Ultimate-autopair is an neovim autopair plugin that is easy to extend, by the fact that it supports extensions.
-(Note that the extra mappings (`<CR>`,`<BS>`,...) currently do **not** use this system of extensions) The builtin extensions includes among other things: command line support, multicharacter pairs, non one-line, fastwarp and much much more...
+Ultimate-autopair is a neovim autopair plugin that is easy to extend, by the fact that it supports extensions.
+(Note that the extra mappings (`<CR>`,`<BS>`,...) currently do **not** use this system of extensions) The builtin extensions includes among other things: command line support, multicharacter pairs, non one-line, fastwarp and much more...
 ## Installation
 Packer:
 ```lua